ZongminWang1/ZongminWang1.github.io/_pages/about.md

 -  **Zongmin Wang**, Qiang Wang, Fucai Zhou, Bao Li, and Haoyan Huang.
   “Blockchain-Verified Attribute-Based Keyword Search with User-Generated Keys in Multi-owner Setting for IoT.” *Submitted to TrustCom 2025 : IEEE International Conference on Trust,Security and Privacy in Computing and Communications.*  (CCF:C, CORE:A, QUALIS:A2)
 -  **Zongmin Wang**, Qiang Wang, Fucai Zhou, and Jian Xu.
-  “Revocable Multi-Authority Attribute-Based Keyword Search Scheme for Enhanced Security in Multi-Owner Settings.” *Submitted to Journal of Information Security and Applications (JISA).* (Major revised, Submitted in April, 2025, JCR: Q2)
+  “Revocable Multi-Authority Attribute-Based Keyword Search Scheme for Enhanced Security in Multi-Owner Settings.” *Submitted to Journal of Information Security and Applications (JISA).* (Minor revised, Submitted in April, 2025, JCR: Q2)
 -  Qiang Wang, **Zongmin Wang**, Fucai Zhou, Jian Xu, and Xiaoxin Zhang.
   “Revocable Decentralized Attribute-Based Keyword Search Scheme for Boolean Queries with Fairness and Blind Verifiability.” *Submitted to IEEE Transactions on Cloud Computing (TCC).* (Under review, Submitted in June, 2025, JCR: Q1)